shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

 This prevents memory leaks and unnecessary processing.
 You can unsubscribe by calling the unsubscribe() method on the subscription object returned by the subscribe() method.

-### Error Handling:
-Observables can emit errors, and you can handle them using the error callback in the subscribe() method or by using error handling operators like catchError() or retry().